 - Balancing work with play: outside of study, we help St Ann’s students pursue their passions, embrace travel and rise to sporting challenges.

-Each Tutor is in charge of a corridor consisting of approximately 18 students.
+Each RA is in charge of a corridor consisting of approximately 18 students.
 Important links and friendships are formed on corridors, and events (like corridor parties!) are held so students can get to know each other.

 EQUITY OFFICERS AND BUDDIES

 There are two equity officers in residence at the College, one male and one female, available to discuss any problems that may arise.

 These problems can be medical (including sexual health), emotional (for example feelings of depression or homesickness), and anything of a confidential nature.
 They have been trained for this position and have contacts with experts in every field that may be required.

 Every new student is paired with a senior Collegian, generally one who is completing the same degree.

 Senior buddies are there to provide both social and academic support for the duration of the year.
 They also take the new student through Orientation Week (O Week) – often the start of a long friendship!